mAAdhaTTah/brookjs/docs/source/children.md

 # How to Use

-*Editor's Note: This whole process currently has to be handled manually, and is really the weakest part of the framework right now, as it's a really easy place to get things wrong.
-This will eventually be solved by handling this complexity with Handlebars-based templating.*

 ## Preparing the DOM

 When setting up the HTML for a component, the top-level element should have a `data-brk-container` with a unique name.